OfficeDev/office-js-docs-pr.pt-br/docs/reference/objectmodel/requirement-set-1.5/office.context.mailbox.item.md

 #### <a name="from-emailaddressdetailsjavascriptapioutlook15officeemailaddressdetails"></a>from :[EmailAddressDetails](/javascript/api/outlook_1_5/office.emailaddressdetails)

-Obtém o endereço de e-mail do remetente de uma mensagem.
+Obtém o endereço de email do remetente de uma mensagem.
 Somente modo de leitura.

-As propriedades `from` e [`sender`](#sender-emailaddressdetailsjavascriptapioutlook15officeemailaddressdetails) correspondem a mesma pessoa, a menos que a mensagem seja enviada por um representante.
-Nesse caso, a propriedade `from` corresponde ao representado e a propriedade sender ao representante.
+As propriedades `from` e [`sender`](#sender-emailaddressdetailsjavascriptapioutlook15officeemailaddressdetails) representam a mesma pessoa, a menos que a mensagem seja enviada por um delegado.
+Nesse caso, a propriedade `from` representa o delegante, e a propriedade sender, o delegado.

 > [!NOTE]
 > A propriedade `recipientType` do objeto `EmailAddressDetails` na propriedade `from` é `undefined`.